dalyanalytics/.github/profile/README.md

 ## Who we are 👋

 At [Daly Analytics](https://dalyanalytics.com/), we provide end-to-end analytics solutions that help businesses and individuals extract valuable insights from their data, leading to more confident decision making.
+Daly Analytics was founded in 2023 by Jasmine Daly, an experienced and versitile senior data scienist with a passion for the R Programming language.

 ## Why choose us 🧠 + 💙